kurohi/deeplearninglessons/notes_deeplearning.md

 -Second order: Calculates the derivate of the Jacobian matrix by approaching Hessian -Second order, because they also take into account the relation between parameters, take better steps, but take longer to calculate

+###First order methods
+-The stochastic gradient descent is several orders of magnitude faster than batch gradient descent --Its faster because uses noise as well when calculating the gradient, making the convergion faster

+###Second order methods
+-Describe the curvature at each point of the jacobian -Converge in fewer steps, but takes longer to calculate a step

+####L-BFGS (Limited memory BFGS)
+-Does not compute the whole Hessian matrix to save space in memory -Works faster because uses aproximated second order information -L-BFGS and conjugate gradient descent are faster than Stochastic Gradient Descent.

+####Conjugate Gradient
+-Focuses on minimizing the conjugate L2 norm
+-Like normal gradient descent, but requires that each step after the first to be conjugate of its previous

+####Hessian-Free
+-Like the newton method but minimizes the quadratic function of that method faster.
+-Its a powerful method adapted to NN in 2010
+-Uses Conjugate Gradient to find the minimum of the quadratic

+##Hyperparameters
+-Any parameter that influenciates the performance -Keep in mind that some parameters are incompatible with each other

+###Layer size
+-Number of neurons on a given layer... duh
+-Input and output layers are defined by the problem.
+With output being 1(for regression) or the number of classes -The number of neurons on hidden layers is directly related to how complex the problem is --Carefull thou as a network too big might take forever to train or ends up overfitting

+###Magnitude
+####Learning rate
+-A big one helps converge faster, but overshoot the minimum -Too slow and it will take forever to train
+-The best solution is a dynamic learning rate
+####Momentum
+-SGD dont use it as default and because of that has a chance of erratic steps, like a 0 gradient or one too big -Some commom techniques to regulate it: momentum, RMStop, Adam, AdaDelta -Momentum is a factor between 0.0 ~ 1.0
+####AdaGrad
+-Adaptevely (got it?) uses subgradient methods to adjust the learning rate -It speeds up at the beginning and slows it down when close to the minima decreasing error.
+-AdaGrad is the square root of the sum of squares of a window of the most recent gradient computations.
+####AdaDelta
+-Like AdaGrad but keeping only the most recent history instead of all the gradients
+####Adam
+-Gets a learning rate by estimating the first and second moments of the gradient

+###Regularization
+-Measures taken against overfitting
+-"Cause it to overfit, then regularizate the hell out of it" - Geoffery Hinton -Dropout, DropConnect: Mutes parts of the input so that the network has to learn new positions
+####Dropout
+-Ommit(deactivate) a hidden unit(neuron) at random during training.
+-Speeds up training
+-Whem ommited, the neuron is not used in the forward nor backpropagation
+####Dropconnect
+-Same as dropout, but instead of dropping a whole neuron, drops a connection between them
+####L1
+-Prevent parameters from getting too big compared to all the others -Has automatic feature selection
+-Considered inefficient on dense space since provide sparce outputs -Uses multiplication by absolute value rather than squared ones.
+This makes some weights fall to 0 and some getting big -But make it easier to interpret the weights
+####L2
+-More computationally efficient than L1.
+Also has non-sparce output -Does NOT have automatic feature selection
+-Decreses the squared weights
+-Multiply half the sum of the squared weights by a weight-cost parameter -Helps ignore weights it cannot use and smooths the output

+###Mini-Batching
+-Sends batches of data to be trained instead of 1 entry only -Used to improve training speed by making better use of hardware.(GPU)

+#Building Blocks of a Deep Network